Updated February 1, 2021

-U.S.-41 enters Florida near the Georgia border in Jennings.
+U.S.-41 enters Florida near the Georgia state line in Jennings.
 It meanders more than 212 miles south to Tampa, where it continues on to Naples and then across the state to Miami.

 This highway was one of the earliest roads that funneled motorists from the American Midwest to Florida.
 It goes through some historic areas that you would never see if you stay on I-75.

 Here are some of the towns you will pass through on this route: White Springs, Lake City, High Springs, Williston, Rainbow Springs, Inverness, Floral City, Brooksville, and Tampa.

 JENNINGS is the first town you come to in Florida after crossing south on US-41.
 It's northern city limit line actually touches the Georgia state line.
 There is still one building up there that the state line runs through.
 Maybe it's this old bar.

 WHITE SPRINGS is a small town not far south of the Georgia border.
 It is home to Stephen Foster Cultural Center State Park, and hosts the Florida Folk Festival each year.
 Click on photo for more.

 LAKE CITY is an old crossroads town that is at the intersection of US-90, US-441, and US-41.
 Today both I-10 and I-75 go through the city.
 Click on photo for more.

 HIGH SPRINGS is in the center of many of Florida's famous freshwater springs and is a staging center for kayaking and other outdoor activities.
 It is at the intersection of US-41 and US-27.
 Click on photo for more.

 WILLISTON is southwest of Gainesville and has become home to many people who work at the University of Florida or other businesses.
 It is a charming town with interesting old homes.
 Click on photo for more.

 RAINBOW SPRINGS is a former private attraction that is now a state park just north of Dunnellon.
 It is on the Rainbow River and is a great place to sight see and camp.
 Click on photo for more.